-Just like this past week, Ted Haggard, who's supposed to be this great evangelical Christian preacher, he got caught soliciting a male prostitute and buying methamphetamine.
+Just like this past week, Ted Haggard, who's supposed to be this great evangelical Christian preacher, got caught soliciting a male prostitute and buying methamphetamine.
 How he got caught was the man he was soliciting for these things saw him on television and reported it, and said, 'This is the man!'
-So even if these things are done secretly, they're going to come out.
-Rather than be mad and angry and bitter, you know what the sin is.
-You can identify what the sin is.
-And if the person doesn't repent, or takes a long time repenting, you still give the benefit of doubt and be ready to forgive, but you don't have to be associated with it!
+So, even if these things are done secretly, they're going to come out.
+Rather than be mad, angry and bitter, you know what the sin is; you can identify what the sin is.
+If the person doesn't repent, or takes a long time repenting, you still give the benefit of doubt and be ready to forgive, but you don't have to be associated with it!
 That's what's important to understand.

-So you know what happened, the child died, and David bitterly, bitterly, bitterly, bitterly repented-Psalm 51.
+So, you know what happened, the child died, and David bitterly, bitterly, bitterly repented (Psa.
+51).

-- Now is David going be in the Kingdom of God?
+- Is David going be in the Kingdom of God?
 Yes! - Did God forgive him for this?
 Yes! - Did he have penalties upon him, which remained because of the hard-heartedness and the conniving that David had done to perpetrate this?
 Yes!

-That's why we have to leave these things in God's hands.
+That's why we have to leave these things in God's hands!

-Now let's look at another case.
-Let's come to 1-Kings 21-here's another wicked man.
-But what we are looking at here is: What happens when there is real repentance?
-Now this has to do with Ahab and Jezebel.
-And Ahab took the property of Naboth; had him murdered, took his property.
+Let's look at another case, 1-Kings 21 here's another wicked man.
+But what we are looking at here is what happens when there is real repentance.
+This has to do with Ahab and Jezebel.
+Ahab took the property of Naboth; had him murdered, took his property.
 That's the king's imamate domain, without a court ruling.
-Well, in addition to all the other things that he did, which was evil, God sent His judgment.
+Well, in addition to all the other things that he did, which were evil, God sent His judgment.